Racial equity resource directory

 One Ummah Consulting

-One Ummah is a team of consultants, trainers and consultants who have come together from a broad range of fields to assist organizations in building their multicultural competence.
-With over 50 years of combined experience, they offer innovative solutions, comprehensive strategies, and a wide range of services to help organizations move from awareness to action in creating more inclusive and productive work and learning environments.
+One Ummah is a team of trainers and consultants from a broad range of fields, with over 50 years of combined experience.
+They offer innovative solutions, comprehensive strategies, and services to help build multicultural competence and move from awareness to action in creating more inclusive and productive work and learning environments.

-Beyond Diversity: Courageous Conversations About Race & Educational Disparities
+Beyond Diversity: Introduction to Courageous Conversations About Race & A Framework for Deinstitutionalizing Racism and Eliminating Racial Educational Disparities

-Pacific Educational Group is dedicated to helping school districts address racial educational disparities intentionally, explicitly, and comprehensively.
-PEG works in partnership with school districts to heighten awareness of institutional racism and develop effective strategies for ending racial achievement disparities through individualized, comprehensive support, training, and coaching.
-Our partner districts are beginning to see significant achievement gains for their students of color.
+Since 1992 (in Minneapolis since 2007), Pacific Educational Group has been dedicated to helping school districts address and eliminate racial educational disparities - intentionally, explicitly, and comprehensively.
+PEG partners with districts to heighten understanding of institutional racism and develop effective systemic strategies for ending racial disparities through professional development and coaching.

 Pangea World Theater